 Who can forget "Fields of Honey"?
 Not only does Babs bring Honey's reputation back to life, but in doing so, Honey's youth is restored and she's reunited with Bosko after so many years.
 Considering the fate of the actual Bosko cartoon, it's Heartwarming in Hindsight.

 Hamton cheering up a heartbroken Elmyra in Sepulveda Boulevard after Montana insulted her.

 The ending to "Turtle Hurdle" where Tyrone Turtle, after escaping from Elmyra and spending much of the episode trying to cross a busy highway, finally gets to relax in a pond.

-When Sneezer the mouse thinks Plucky, who is his hero on the school football team, is crushed to find out that Plucky is selling out his team to their rivals.
-Turns out it was an act and plucky was really helping buster with a plan to win the game.
+When Sneezer the mouse is crushed to find out Plucky, who is his hero on the school football team, is selling out his team to their rivals.
+Turns out it was an act and Plucky was really helping Buster with a plan to win the game.
 One of the most touching if often overlooked scenes in the show is when Sneezer talks to Plucky before he reveals he was a Reverse Mole:

 Sneezer: "Say it ain't so, Plucky.
 Say it ain't so."